finopsfoundation/foundation/vendor_member_guidelines.md

 # Vendor Member Guidelines

-All participants must follow the Linux Foundation code of conduct and the FinOps Foundation member expectations, vendors should see especially the "No Sales Pitches" section.
+All participants must follow the Linux Foundation code of conduct and the FinOps Foundation member expectations, vendors should see especially the "No Sales Pitches" section: https://github.com/finopsfoundation/foundation/blob/master/code_of_conduct.md

 ## Slack Access Criteria

 We will grant slack access to participants from your company who fit the [FinOps practitioner definition](https://github.com/finopsfoundation/foundation/blob/master/practitioner_definition.md).
 Those outside of that will be considered on a one-off basis by the membership committee, however the stance on no sales people (or those who hold quotas of any kind, such as technical pre-sales) is firm.
 The ideal participants are SMEs who know both cloud financial management and your product from hands-on work.

-## Adding SMEs to Slack
+## Adding People to Slack

 All Slack participants must request access via the membership form at https://FinOps.org/membership and be approved before gaining access.
 They should request access as a “General Vendor Member” or “Premier Vendor Member” depending on their level and provide all of their details for review.
+Once approved, they will receive a link to join Slack.

 ## Slack Room Participation